caiorss/Functional-Programming/ocaml/README.md

 ##### Lambda Functions/ Anonymous Functions

+Anonymous functions, also known as lambda functions, are useful to pass already existing functions to another functions as arguments and create closures.
+They are specially useful when used with map filter and another higher order functions.
+They can be seen as bolts that connect one part to another.

 ```ocaml
 fun x -> x+1                       : int -> int
 fun x -> x +.
 1.0                  : float -> float